upgini/upgini/README.md

 - Pandas dataframe representation
 - Correct label column types: boolean/integers/strings for binary and multiclass labels, floats for regression
 - At least one column defined as a [search key](#-search-key-types-we-support-more-is-coming)
-- Min size after deduplication by search key column and NaNs removal: *1000 records*
+- Min size after deduplication by search key column and NaNs removal: *100 records*
-- Max size after deduplication by search key column and NaNs removal: *1 000 000 records*

 ### 3. 🔍 Start your first feature search!
 The main abstraction you interact is `FeaturesEnricher`. `FeaturesEnricher` is a Scikit-learn compatible estimator, so you can easily add it into your existing ML pipelines.
 First, create instance of the `FeaturesEnricher` class.
 Once it created call
 - `fit` to search relevant datasets & features